jeromeetienne/EasyWebsocket/README.md

 EasyWebSocket aims to make realtimes webapps in every browser without the trouble to setup Websocket servers.

-The API is copied on [Websocket standard API](http://dev.w3.org/html5/websockets/).

 # How to use it

-Just include the following in your webpage. see it [live](http://easywebsocket.org/example/example.html)
+Include the following in your webpage and it just works.

     <script src="http://EasyWebsocket.org/easyWebSocket.min.js"></script>
     <script>